How to buy

 Buying ICT consulting

-NSW Government has adopted an ICT standard commercial framework which applies to ICT consulting only.
+NSW Government has adopted an ICT standard commercial framework which applies to ICT consultancy only.

-The framework includes standard resource types, capped resource rates, capped expenses and a discount structure.
+The commercial framework includes standard resource types, capped resource rates, capped expenses and a discount structure.

-For ICT consulting engagements up to $250,000 ex GST, buyer agencies can conduct direct negotiations and engage suppliers who accept the ICT consulting commercial framework directly, without having to get 3 quotes from the market.
+For ICT consultancy engagements up to $250,000 (ex GST), buyers can conduct direct negotiations and engage suppliers who accept the ICT consulting commercial framework directly, without having to get 3 quotes from the market.

 See ICT commercial framework summary PDF, 534.63 KB for more details.